kwilliamson34/arch-upskill/posts/postgres.md

 Indexes are most useful for read-heavy databases in data warehouses that get new data updated on a scheduled basis (off-peak hours), although PostgreSQL 12 adds the ability to rebuild indexes concurrently, which lets you perform a REINDEX operation without blocking any writes to the index.
 TODO: Unsure if MySQL has this feature.

 It's important to benchmark queries with and without indexes to see the performance difference.

+### Migrations

+Migrations are a way to track changes to your database schema over time.
+They are used to ensure that the database schema is consistent and up-to-date.

+But, they come from a pre-version control era.
+They can make it hard to understand the history and the final state.
+TODO more on this